Meet Robinyogi + mover + mom

 Anyone who knows me would describe me as someone who is highly organized and gets a lot done.
 Not the most common description for a yogi, but that is me nonetheless.
 I’m also described as compassionate, strong, and calm, but those attributes have taken some time to expand in me.
 I have my yoga practice to thank for that.

-I believe that introducing more people to the deeply healing benefits of yoga through step-by-step pose variations and breakdowns within a fully breath-based Vinyasa flow practice has the power to completely transform our inner and outer experience.
+I believe that introducing more people to the deeply healing benefits of yoga through pose variations and getting up and down off the floor within the framework of a fully breath-based Vinyasa flow practice has the power to completely transform our inner and outer experience.
 Focusing on one thing at a time and seeing the connections between how we move our bodies, how we treat ourselves in our practice, and our tendencies off the mat can show us a lot about who we are and where imbalances hang out.
 And we can use that as fuel for transformation.